nim65s/talks/managing-python-packages.md

 - a separate package format
 - a separate package repository (condaforge)
 - a separate package manager (conda)
+- incompatible with everything else you already have

 . . .